hisasann/tsc-definition-.d.ts/README.md

 Install npm module which does **not have** a definition file.

-In the sample below, I installed electron-log-rotate npm module.
+In the sample below, I installed electron-log-rotate of npm module.

 ```bash
 $ yarn add electron-log-rotate